mmabey/gen_redox_lib/README.md

 ## Running the Utility

-Make sure your working directory is `redox_lib_gen` and activate the virtual
+Make sure your working directory is `gen_redox_lib` and activate the virtual
 environment:

 ```shell